 General

-The ELR-SIG field carries information necessary to interpret (#8842) UHR ELR PPDU.
+The ELR-SIG field carries information necessary to interpret a(#8842) UHR ELR PPDU.
 The integer fields of the ELR-SIG field are transmitted in unsigned binary format, LSB first, where the LSB is in the lowest numbered bit position.

 Content